LocalInsomniac/PNP/README.md

 perk or a Teddy Bear.
 The chances of getting a Teddy Bear will increase the more perks you have.

-**Currently implemented:** Double Tap Root Beer II, Juggernog, Speed Cola, Stamin-Up, Quick Revive, Widow's Wine
+**Currently implemented:** Double Tap Root Beer II, Juggernog, PHD Flopper, Speed Cola, Stamin-Up, Quick Revive, Widow's Wine

 ## Powerups